States failed to get absentee ballots to thousands of voters in recent primary elections, signaling problems for November - KESQ

 With five months to go before the November election, when an unprecedented number of voters will likely cast mail-in ballots, some glaring trouble spots are beginning to emerge.
 States’ rush to expand absentee voting ahead of primaries this spring exposed logistical issues that, if not addressed, could lead to much bigger problems on Election Day.

-This isn’t the “massive fraud” that President Donald Trump falsely claims is happening.
+This isn’t the “massive fraud” that President Donald Trump falsely claims is happening — a distortion he reiterated on Monday morning in an all-caps tweet.
 To the contrary, the frenzied rollout of mail-in voting has likely led to more eligible voters getting disenfranchised than voters fraudulently casting multiple ballots, according to a new CNN review of data from a half-dozen recent primaries.

 The stakes couldn’t be higher.
 For instance, about 14,000 absentee voters never got their ballots in Wisconsin, a state Trump carried in 2016 by only about 23,000 votes.
 If just 1% of absentee ballots aren’t delivered to voters in key states this fall, that could tip the balance in a close presidential election and potentially trigger a constitutional crisis.